 All sober monitors must have completed a TIPs Responsible Host Training within the past three years.

-The organization’s event coordinator must attend a risk management meeting with a professional staff member from the OFSL no later than 10 business days prior to the date of the event.
-In cases of Fraternities and Sororities, the meeting should include the Social Chair and/or Risk Management Chair, and the Chapter President.
+The organization’s event coordinator must attend a risk management meeting with a professional staff member from the OFSL no later than 10 business days prior to the date of the event. , the meeting should include the Social Chair and/or Risk Management Chair, and the Chapter President.

-In preparation for the risk management meeting, the organization’s event coordinator must complete the Risk Management Checklist and bring it to their scheduled meeting for review.
+In preparation for the risk management meeting, the organization’s event coordinator must complete the Risk Management Checklist and Submit the completed form into the EagleLink Event Planning Form.

-The risk management meeting will include a review of the risk management checklist, the Student Code of Conduct, and the organization’s risk management plan.
+The risk management meeting will include a review of the risk management checklist, and the organization’s risk management plan.

-A signed copy of the checklist will be given to the organization’s event coordinator upon completion of the meeting.

 All events with alcohol service must be held at an establishment with a third-party vendor, license to sell alcohol on the premises and insurance.